ghostli123/thesis/README.md

-# University of Minnesota PhD Thesis Template
+# University of Minnesota PhD Thesis

-This repository contains an updated version of the UMN PhD Thesis Template.
+This repository contains an updated version of the UMN PhD Thesis.

 ## Prerequisites